Enjoy Your New Life

 This is a psalm of praise.
 It is hard to understand and has been described as one of the most problematic in the whole Psalter.
 It is written in the language of poetry.

 The psalmist concludes by anticipating the future: ‘As they make music they will sing, “All my fountains are in you.”’ (v.7).
-This picture of overflowing water is an image of abundant life.
-It was often used in the Old Testament to represent the presence of God in the temple (for instance in Ezekiel 47).
+This picture of overflowing water is an image of abundant life that the Holy Spirit brings.

-However, Jesus says that all this was fulfilled not in a place but in a person (John 7:37 onwards).
-Out of his innermost being flowed rivers of living water.
+However, Jesus says that all this was fulfilled not in a place (Zion) but in a person (John 7:37 onwards).
+Out of his innermost being flowed rivers of living water, the living water comes from the Holy Spirit, which you have now received (John 7:39).
 We can now sing a new song of worship to the Lord, saying of him, ‘All my fountains are in you.’

-Lord, may your streams of living water flow into me and out of me today.
+Lord, may your streams of living water of the Holy Spirit, flow into me and out of me today.

 New freedomRomans 6:1-14